stephanh42/hyperbolic/README.md

    (If you rotate around the entire tile, you get back at the beginning.)

 * (ab)<sup>q</sup> = ε
-   (The operation ab is a roation around a corner.
+   (The operation ab is a rotation around a corner.
 Try it on your tile floor!
 Doing it q times will leave you back
      at the beginning.)

 Now we can apply those rules on some path, concluding that for (p, q) = (7, 3) the path bAAbA is equivalent to